Matthew 11:25: Commentary from the Church Fathers

-Chrysostom: " That it is revealed to the one is matter of joy, that it is hid from the other not of joy, but of sorrow; He does not therefore joy on this account, but He joys that these have known what the wise have not known."
+Chrysostom: "That it is revealed to the one is matter of joy, that it is hid from the other not of joy, but of sorrow; He does not therefore joy on this account, but He joys that these have known what the wise have not known."

-Hilary of Poitiers: " The justice of this the Lord confirms by the sentence of the Father's will, that they who disdain to be made babes in God, should become fools in their own wisdom; and therefore He adds, Even so, Father; for so it seemed good before thee."
+Hilary of Poitiers: "The justice of this the Lord confirms by the sentence of the Father's will, that they who disdain to be made babes in God, should become fools in their own wisdom; and therefore He adds, Even so, Father; for so it seemed good before thee."

 Gregory the Great: "In which words we have a lesson of humility, that we should not rashly presume to discuss the counsels of heaven concerning the calling of some, and the rejection of others showing that that cannot be unrighteous which is willed by Him that is righteous."

-Jerome: " In these words moreover He speaks to the Father with the desire of one petitioning, that His mercy begun in the Apostles might be completed in them."
+Jerome: "In these words moreover He speaks to the Father with the desire of one petitioning, that His mercy begun in the Apostles might be completed in them."

-Chrysostom: " These things which the Lord spoke to His disciples, made them more zealous.
+Chrysostom: "These things which the Lord spoke to His disciples, made them more zealous.
 As afterwards they thought great things of themselves, because they cast out dæmons, therefore He here reproves them; for what they had, was by revelation, not by their own efforts.
 The Scribes who esteemed themselves wise and understanding were excluded because of them-pride, and therefore He says, Since on this account the mysteries of God were hid from them, fear ye, and abide as babes, for this it is that has made you partakers in the revelation.
-But as when Paul says, God gave them, over to a reprobate mind, (Rom.
-1:28), he does not mean that God did this, but they who gave Him cause, so here, Thou hast hid these things from the wise and understanding.
+But as when Paul says, God gave them, over to a reprobate mind, (Romans 1:28), he does not mean that God did this, but they who gave Him cause, so here, Thou hast hid these things from the wise and understanding.
 And wherefore were they hid from them?
-Hear Paul speaking, Seeking to set up their own righteousness, they were not subject to the righteousness of God (Rom.
-10:3.)"
+Hear Paul speaking, Seeking to set up their own righteousness, they were not subject to the righteousness of God (Romans 10:3)."